sridhanyadasi/Sri_Dhanya_C_CodeVault/Conditional_Statements/If-else-if_Statements/README.md

 # If-Else-If Statement in C

-This folder contains beginner-friendly C programs and explanations focused on the `else-if` statement in C programming.

-The `else-if` statement is used when a program needs to check multiple conditions and execute different blocks of code based on which condition is true.
+The `if-else-if` statement in C is used to check multiple conditions one after another.

----

-## What is an Else-If Statement?

-An `else-if` statement allows multiple conditions to be checked one after another.

-The conditions are evaluated from top to bottom.
-When a condition is found to be true, its corresponding block is executed and the remaining conditions are skipped.

----
+The program checks the first `if` condition.
+If it is false, it checks the next `else-if` condition.
+This continues until a condition becomes true.

+If none of the conditions are true, the `else` block is executed.

 ## Syntax

-``c
+`c
 if (condition1)
 {
     // statements